-The information below can provide you with some easy to follow steps regarding applying for financial aid.
-However, if you have any questions or concerns along the way, feel free to reach out to us anytime.
+The information below provides easy-to-follow steps to apply for financial aid.
+If you have any questions or concerns along the way, feel free to reach out to us anytime.

 - Be a U.S. citizen or eligible non-citizen